research-artifact/manifold-sca/README.md

 # manifold-sca

-Research artifact of *Side Channel Analysis of Media Software with Manifold Learning*.
+Research artifact of *Automated Side Channel Analysis of Media Software with Manifold Learning*.

 The repo is organized as: